aspose-words/Aspose.Words-Documentation/net/developer-guide/rendering/converting-to-fixed-page-format/saving-a-document-as-a-multipage-tiff/_index.md

 ## Converting DOC to Multi-Page TIFF

 In Aspose.Words, conversion from DOC to TIFF can be performed with one line of code, by simply passing the “save to” path and the relevant file extension to the [Save](https://apireference.aspose.com/net/words/aspose.words/document/methods/save/index) method.
 The **Save** method automatically derives the SaveFormat from the file name extension specified in the path.
-The following example demonstrates how to convert a document to the TIFF format:
+The following example shows how to convert a document to the TIFF format:

 {{< gist "aspose-words" "9a306a41bb6aea8adfcabf5a575c5718" "Examples-CSharp-Rendering-Printing-SaveAsMultipageTiff-SaveAsTIFF.cs" >}}